MedDIFT: Multi-Scale Diffusion-Based Correspondence in 3D Medical Imaging: Results

-\textit{Method comparison:} Tab.~\ref{tab:results} summarizes the quantitative results on the Learn2Reg Lung CT validation set.
-Our proposed method, MedDIFT, substantially outperforms the conventional registration method NiftyReg, reducing the mean keypoint error by approximately $50\%$.
-Compared with the learning-based foundation model uniGradICON, MedDIFT achieves comparable performance.
+\emph{Method comparison:} Tab.~\ref{3832-tab:results} summarizes the quantitative results on the Learn2Reg Lung CT validation set.
+NiftyReg achieves the lowest mean error among all evaluated approaches.
+Compared with uniGradICON, MedDIFT achieves comparable performance.
 While a higher keypoint mean error is observed, it exhibits a lower keypoint-wise standard deviation, indicating greater stability.
-When incorporating the restricted search space with a bounding box (MedDIFT-Box), the mean case error decreases further, achieving the best overall performance among all evaluated methods.
-A qualitative example is visualized in Fig.~\ref{fig:qualitative}, with one corresponding coordinate pair projected onto the coronal slice of the query voxel.
+When incorporating the restricted search space with a bounding box (MedDIFT-Box), the mean case error decreases further.
+A qualitative example is visualized in Fig.~\ref{3832-fig:qualitative}, with one corresponding coordinate pair projected onto the coronal slice of the query voxel.
 Moreover, the cosine similarity map, representing the feature similarity between the target voxel coordinates and the specified query voxel coordinate, is visualized as an overlay.